rukasakurai/github-copilot-tutorial/docs/workshop.md

 <div class="info" data-title="info">

 > For this one it will probably give you proposal that call some methods not defined here and needed to be defined.
-It's a good opportunity to explore the alternatives using the `ctrl+enter` shortcut to display the copilot pane.
+It's a good opportunity to explore the alternatives using the `ctrl+enter` shortcut to display the GitHub Copilot pane.
-<br>You can choose one that uses something that looks like coming for an external library and use copilot to import it showing that the tool helps you discover new things.
+<br>You can choose one that uses something that looks like coming for an external library and use GitHub Copilot to import it showing that the tool helps you discover new things.

 </div>

 **Complex algoritms generation**

-In the `albums-api/Controllers/AlbumController.cs` file try to complete the `GetByID` method by replace the current return:
+In the `albums-api/Controllers/AlbumController.cs` file try to complete the `GetByID` method:

 ```cs
 // GET api/<AlbumController>/5